 - Secondary transition shock: The jump from Primary to Secondary maths catches many students off guard

-- E-Maths and A-Maths split: Secondary 3 students must manage two distinct maths subjects simultaneously
+- Elementary Mathematics (E-Maths) and Additional Mathematics (A-Maths) split: Secondary 3 students must manage two distinct maths subjects simultaneously

 Primary Math Challenges in Woodlands Schools